GenOL: Generating Diverse Examples for Name-only Online Learning: Abstract

 \section{Abstract}

-Requiring extensive human supervision is often impractical for continual learning due to its cost, leading to the emergence of `name-only continual learning' that only provides the name of new concepts (\eg, classes) without providing supervised samples.
-To address the task, recent approach uses web-scraped data but results in issues such as data imbalance, copyright, and privacy concerns.
-To overcome the limitations of both human supervision and webly supervision, we propose \emph{\frameworknamefull} (\textbf{\frameworkname}) using generative models for the name only continual learning.
+Online learning methods often rely on supervised data.
+However, under data distribution shifts, such as in continual learning (CL), where continuously arriving online data streams incorporate new concepts (\eg, classes), real-time manual annotation is impractical due to its costs and latency, which hinder real-time adaptation.
+To alleviate this, `name-only' setup has been proposed, requiring only the name of concepts, not the supervised samples.
+A recent approach tackles this setup by supplementing data with web-scraped images, but such data often suffers from issues of data imbalance, noise, and copyright.
+To overcome the limitations of both human supervision and webly supervision, we propose \emph{\frameworknamefull} (\textbf{\frameworkname}) using generative models for name-only training.
 But na\"ive application of generative models results in limited diversity of generated data.
-So, we specifically propose a diverse prompt generation method, \promptmethodfull (\textbf{\promptmethod}) as well as \ensemblemethodfull (\textbf{\ensemblemethod}) that selects samples with minimal overlap from multiple generative models.
-We empirically validate that the proposed \frameworkname outperforms prior arts, even a model trained with fully supervised data, in various tasks including image recognition and multi-modal visual reasoning.
-Data generated by \frameworkname is available at \href{https://anonymous.4open.science/r/name-only-continual-E079}{https://anonymous.4open.science/r/name-only-continual-E079}
+Here, we enhance (i) intra-diversity, the diversity of images generated by a single model, by proposing a diverse prompt generation method that generates diverse text prompts for text-to-image models, and (ii) inter-diversity, the diversity of images generated by multiple generative models, by introducing an ensemble strategy that selects minimally overlapping samples.
+We empirically validate that the proposed \frameworkname outperforms prior arts, even a model trained with fully supervised data by large margins, in various tasks, including image recognition and multi-modal visual reasoning.
+Code is available at \url{https://github.com/snumprlab/genol}.